Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

-Finally, we observe that the Miyaoka-Yau inequality for Chern numbers holds on compact K\"ahler manifolds satisfying Property (A). \begin{thm} Assume $X$ is an $n$-dimensional ($n\ge2$) compact K\"ahler manifold satisfying Property (A).
+Finally, we observe that the Miyaoka-Yau inequality for Chern numbers holds on compact K\"ahler manifolds of almost nonpositive holomorphic sectional curvature. \begin{thm} Assume $X$ is an $n$-dimensional ($n\ge2$) compact K\"ahler manifold of almost nonpositive holomorphic sectional curvature.
 Then the Miyaoka-Yau inequality holds:

 \end{thm}